ncbi/elastic-blast-docs/docs/source/configuration.rst

 ``Maximum number of nodes``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    **Experimental**.
+    **Experimental in GCP**.

-    Specifies the maximum number of nodes in the kubernetes cluster, enabling auto-scaling.
+    Specifies the maximum number of worker nodes to use, enabling auto-scaling.

     Requires `Minimum number of nodes`_.